ossf/fuzz-introspector/doc/Glossary.md

 #### Reached by Fuzzers
 Names of the fuzzers that statically reach this function.

+#### Runtime reached by Fuzzers
+Names of the fuzzers that dynamically reach this function.

+#### Combined reached by Fuzzers
+Names of the fuzzers that statically or dynamically reach this function.

 #### Fuzzers runtime hit
 Yes/No based on whether the function is hit at runtime.